lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 We have to make a lot of changes especially for the component (AOP LM324 has to be replaced by a better one with less distortion).
 For the AOP we choose the MCP6002.

-Correction des erreurs du schéma électrique :
+Correction of wiring diagram errors :
-- modification du circuit d'alimentation
+- modification of the power supply circuit
--> ajout d'un régulateur de découpage
+-> addition of a switching regulator

-- ajouts de condesateurs de découpage
+- addition of switching regulators
-- modification du cablage µP/SGTL5000:
+- modification of µP/SGTL5000 wiring:

 # Session 8
 ## 14/11